(MTCH), (IAC) - It's Peak Dating Season: Here Are The Stocks To Flirt With

 No date for Christmas this year?

-You still have a chance to turn things around in the new year.
+You still a chance to turn things around in the new year.

 According to Match Group Inc (NASDAQ: MTCH), the peak dating season starts the day after Christmas.